 One of the standout features of Kids on the Slope is its musical score.
 The music was composed by Yoko Kanno, and the pieces sound top-notch.
 Jazz standards are heard, such as “Moanin’” in the first episode.
 There are also improvisational pieces that are used in the soundtrack to reflect the mood of the character at the time they’re playing the music.
 It should also be noted that the title for every episode of Kids on the Slope comes from the title of a jazz song.

 I also thought the writing worked perfectly for the drama that this series is conveying.
 As the series progressed, I found myself invested in the characters and their stories.
-I have to give credit to the writers for not necessarily giving the characters “happily ever after” endings, especially in regards to the various relationships that appear in the story.
+I have to give credit to the writers for not necessarily giving the characters “happily ever after” endings, especially for the various relationships that appear in the story.

 The animation used for the series really brings the drama of the story to life.
 The writing, animation, and music come together to create an anime series that viewers want to continue following until the very end.

-After I finished watching Kids on the Slope, I thought it was one of the best series that I’ve personally seen come out of Japan over the past couple of years.
+After I finished watching Kids on the Slope, I thought it was one of the best series that I’ve personally seen come out of Japan in recent years.
 I’m proud to say that I own this series on Blu-ray in my anime home video collection.

 If you enjoy drama that includes a focus on relationships and music, then I think you’ll enjoy Kids on the Slope.